-Co-marketing is when two companies collaborate on promotional efforts for a co-branded offer.
+Partner companies typically collaborate on promotional efforts for a co-branded offer.
 In a co-marketing partnership, both companies promote a piece of content or product, and share the results of that promotion.

 Co-Marketing vs. Co-Branding

-You've probably heard the terms "co-marketing" and "co-branding" thrown around quite a bit -- but what's the difference?
+You've probably heard the terms co-marketing and co-branding thrown around quite a bit — but what's the difference?
 Is there one?

 Turns out, they’re actually pretty similar.